 This gorgeous architectural gem, completed in the 17th century, is located in the city's Faubourg Saint-Germain region.
 It was created by Louis XIV, the Sun King, as a home for aged soldiers and disabled/injured veterans.
 Among its prominent features are a sweeping esplanade, a series of gardens, and a striking domed church, where Napoleon I and other military heroes are interred.
 One of those military heroes is Turenne, one of the most famous marshals of France, whose tomb was installed in 1800 under the Dome.
 It wasn't until 1840 that Napoleon I's body was transferred to this site under the direction of King Louis-Philippe.
 Also at this location is the Musée de l'Armée: an outstanding art and military history museum, with extensive armament collections.

 Rond-Point du Bleuet de France

 - Adult 8; Student 6; Child (0-17) Free; Ticket Concessions Available

 - Best Attractions & Activities: "In the summer months, catch the evening light and sound show.
-It's an exhilarating romp through Paris history from the perspective of this location."
+It's an exhilarating romp through Paris history from the perspective of battles fought and wars won."